 Many of the associations for Scorpio are derived from its seasonal placement in the Northern Hemisphere.
 The Tropical Zodiac, which is most commonly used in the Western branches of astrology, is based on the seasons rather than the constellations.
 For this reason, the Sun will be in Scorpio at the same time every year.

 The Sun is in Scorpio from around October 23 to November 21 of every year.
 The exact date of the Sun’s ingress into and departure from Scorpio vary from year to year.
 For this reason, if you were born at the very beginning or very end of this sign, you may need to have a Nativity Chart cast to know what your Sun Sign is.
-If you know your date, time, and place of birth, you can get a Nativity Chart cast for free at Astrolabe.

 The Sun is in Scorpio in Autumn and is the Fixed Sign of this season.
 This is the deepest part of Fall.
 The harvest is mostly finished, and it is time to clean up the garden.
 The dead annual plants need to be pulled and put into the compost, and the perennials need to be protected for the Winter.
 The daylight hours are getting shorter and shorter.
 This is the reason for many of the negative associations with Scorpio, which are all related to darkness and death.